BMW SWIRL FLAP INFORMATION

 Around 2004, BMW addressed this fault - the swirl flaps supporting spindle was increased in size, along with the affixing screw diameter, though we have seen vehicles registered up to 2007 with the early type 22mm swirl flaps fitted.
 Despite the increased spindle diameter, we have seen and had numerous reports from customers all over the country of modified type swirl flap failure.

 Luckily this problem is easy to correct by simply removing the swirl flaps.
 That means both inlet manifold tracts are constantly open.
 The result: no perceived difference in performance or fuel consumption and cleaner running due to the elimination of ‘dead spots’ in the inlet tract.

 Once swirl flaps are removed, voids of 22mm or 32mm are left in the manifold.
 These voids need to be sealed, which is where PMW comes in - blanking plates CNC machined from super strong aircraft grade aluminum, fitted with new automotive grade ‘o’ rings.
-This is the only professional fix for this problem.
-If you are keen to do more research, there is a good swirl flaps thread in the BMWland forum.

 Replacing swirl flaps is a fairly easy DIY job for a competent person with a reasonable selection of hand tools.
 Please find full instructions about fitting blanking plates in the article below.
 If you are not technically minded (or cannot be bothered!), you can bring your car into PMW in Chelmsford, Essex where we would be more than happy to carry out a pre-fitment diagnostic check and modification for you.